An executive take on delivering business value with employee experience data

 Would you like to book some time to chat tomorrow?

-Here’s one case where we suggest that the initial announcement not come from email.
-Group meetings are best, whether in person or virtually.
-Afterwards, it’s a good idea to send a follow up email, to let them know you are open to questions and concerns.
+Here's one case where we suggest that the initial announcement doesn't come from an email.
+Group meetings are best, whether in person or virtually, to communicate when an employee is fired.
+Afterward, it's a good idea to send a follow up email to let them know you are open to questions or concerns, and here to provide support.

 Be proactive in taking responsibility for the decision, but don’t seek pity for having been put in that position.
 Finally, never disparage the terminated employee.